Kappa Reticuli

 Kappa Reticuli (κ Reticuli) is a binary star system in the southern constellation of Reticulum.
 It is visible to the naked eye, having a combined apparent visual magnitude of +4.71.
-Based upon an annual parallax shift of 46.12 mas as seen from Earth, it is located 71 light-years from the Sun.
+Based upon an annual parallax shift of 45.91 mas as seen from Earth, it is located at a distance of 71 light-years.
 Based upon its space velocity components, this star is a member of the Hyades supercluster of stars that share a common motion through space.

 Houk and Cowley (1978) catalogued the yellow-hued primary, component A, with a stellar classification of F3 IV/V, indicating this is an F-type star that showing mixed traits of a main-sequence and a more evolved subgiant star.
 Later, Grey et al. (2006) listed a class of F3 V, suggesting it is an F-type main-sequence star.
 It is emitting a statistically significant amount of infrared excess, suggesting the presence of an orbiting debris disk.
 The secondary, component B, is an orange-hued star with a visual magnitude of 10.4 at an angular separation of 54 arcseconds from the primary.